lalitmcb/rms/server/README.md

      CREATE DATABASE rms_test;
      CREATE USER rms_test WITH PASSWORD rms_test;
      GRANT ALL PRIVILEGES ON DATABASE rms to rms_test;
+- Eclipse IDE (Similar things can be applied to other IDE)
      - Install lombok.jar to support auto getters and setters in your IDE
+     - Install Sonar Lint plugin to maintain quality checks in IDE
+- Tool similar to Postman which can help in doing Rest API calls

 1. Clone the repository
     git clone https://github.com/lalitmcb/rms.git